Trusted WordPress tutorials, when you need them most.

 In the right-hand menu, you can now choose whether to hide or show the excerpt on the full content page, which is the page you’re currently looking at.

-By default, all of the content above the More block will appear on the full content page, as you can see in the following image.
+By default, all of the content above the More block will appear on the full content page, as you can see in the following image:

 Customizing the WordPress More block

-However, you may want to write a custom excerpt that will only appear on your homepage and archive page, and not in the full post itself.
+However, you may want to write a custom excerpt that will appear only on your homepage and archive page and not in the full post itself.

 To do this, simply click the ‘Hide the excerpt….’ slider to turn it from white to blue.